stitchdata/docs/_replication/integration-loading-reports.md

 {% include layout/inline_image.html type="right" file="replication/loading-reports-time-range.gif" alt="Rows Loaded time range selection" %}Loading data for tables not currently set to replicate may be available if the time of the last load is within the selected **Rows Loaded** range.

 For example: If the last load occurred less than 24 hours ago, the table's loading data will display when **24 hours** is selected.
+If it occurred more than 24 hours ago, select **This Billing** to see this table's loading stats for the current billing period.

 ---